greendiscbio/ART_project/README.md

 * variational: fits a particular distribution to make the model generative
 * penalty combinations: we combined denoising and sparse to benefit from the advantages they both bring

+These latent representations obtained by the autoencoders are then used as input in a COX PH model combined with Breslow's estimator to predict the PFS, as well as the risk (Area under ROC) of the patients.

 Moreover, we added interpretability by finding the Mutual Information between the original transcriptomic data and the latent representations.
 The genes that were most expressed in the representations were LRP2 and ACE2, among a few others.